ibproduct/ib-postman-tool-generator/PROMPTS.md

 }
 ```

-## 5. Create Action
+## 4. Create Action (ib_api_create_action)

+Generate a code action from a Postman request in the IntelligenceBank API collection.

 ### Base Template
 ```
-Create a {framework} action in {language} for request {request_id} from collection {collection_id}.
+Create a {framework} action in {language} for request {request_id}.
 ```

 ### Examples
 ```
-Create an openai action in typescript for request req-123 from collection 720164-8af8ff92-7e1e-4ebe-b39a-9789e98063db.
+Create an openai action in typescript for request req-123.
 ```

 ```
-Create a langchain action in javascript for request req-123 from collection 720164-8af8ff92-7e1e-4ebe-b39a-9789e98063db.
+Create a langchain action in javascript for request req-123.
 ```

 Expected Response: